cguardia/Pyramid-Tutorial/index.rst

 The complete notes and code for the tutorial will appear on this site on the day of the tutorial.
-For now, please read the requirements section and try to prepare your tutorial computer to avoid losing time setting up the day of the tutorial.
+For now, please read the requirements section and try to prepare your tutorial computer to avoid losing time setting up that day.

 Please answer the survey
 ------------------------